sap-tutorials/Tutorials/tutorials/teched-2016-8/teched-2016-8.md

 [ACCORDION-BEGIN [Step 4: ](Open the SAP Translation Hub overview page)]

-Click on **Services** in the left-hand navigation bar, and scroll down until you see the **SAP Translation Hub** tile.
+Select **Services** in the left-hand navigation bar, and scroll down until you see the **SAP Translation Hub** tile.

 Click on the tile to open the overview page.

 ![Accounts settings](te-2016-8-04.png)